 Change of use

-If the building work result in a will change of use for the structure the new use can only be started once you are issued with a Code Compliance Certificate.
+If the building work results in a change of use for the structure, the new use can only be started once you are issued with a Code Compliance Certificate.

 Change of Use

 If your project is using alternative solutions, then you must provide supporting evidence like reports or in-service history documentation on the product to prove it is compliant with the New Zealand Building Code.
 The following authorities give guidance and information.

 If you are building in an area or on land subject to a natural hazard, like flooding or slippage, then reports on how you are planning to mitigate these hazards are required.

 If you are using or relocating a building as part of your consent, like an old villa or maybe a new bungalow built in a factory, you need to be aware of the rules so please refer to our guidance material.

 Relocated buildings and cabins